Keeping you updated

 3. There are currently no data suggesting an increased risk of miscarriage or early pregnancy loss in relation to COVID-19.
 Case reports from early pregnancy studies with SARS and MERS do not demonstrate a convincing relationship between infection and increased risk of miscarriage or second trimester loss.
 As there is no evidence of intrauterine fetal infection with COVID-19 it is therefore currently considered unlikely that there will be congenital effects of the virus on fetal development.

 You will be asked about recent travel at your appointments.

 What else are CRGW doing?

 We update our staff as we learn more as the situation changes or develops.
 We are encouraging staff to feel confident about self-isolating if necessary.
 All staff are fully aware that they must not come to work if they have a temperature or new continuous cough.

 Assessment of patients

-We will be asking patients about their health when they telephone the clinic and when they arrive at the clinic.
 To protect our patients and staff, we are asking anyone with symptoms to return home and reschedule their appointment.

 We have increased the number of hand sanitising sprays throughout the clinic.
 All staff have been advised to increase the frequency of their handwashing and everyone attending CRGW is asked to wash or sanitise their hands when they arrive.

-Will have tissues available on reception, please carry tissues with you and use them to catch all coughs and sneezes, then bin the tissue and wash your hands.
+You will need to wear a face covering / face mask to attend clinic.
+We also have tissues available on reception, please carry tissues with you and use them to catch all coughs and sneezes, then bin the tissue and wash your hands.